tiy-sa-python-django/onboarding/README.md

 ## Supplemental online tutorials

-Spend some time working through the [code academy python tutorial](http://www.codeacademy.com/en/tracks/python).
+Spend some time working through the [Code Academy Python tutorial](http://www.codeacademy.com/en/tracks/python).
 We'll be covering the same material in the first few days of class, but a little practice reading and writing python will help you hit the ground running.

 Do the same with the [HTML and CSS](http://www.codecademy.com/en/tracks/web ) tutorial.
 HTML and CSS will be covered in the course, but not to the same depth as Python.